kingcobra2468/statica/README.md

 1. Ensure that `>=Python3.6.9` is installed.
 2. Install dependencies with `pip3 install -r requirements.txt`.
 3. Build and install Statica with `make clean dist`.

+## Running Tests

+To run the Pytests, follow the following steps:
+1. Run `make clean test`.